varun-d/personal-assistant/README.md

 Also designed as a playground for unique chatbot intents.

 # Todo
+Experiment with custom model, duplicate config.yml and test it. #results: ConveRTT works slighly better.
+Train it with more data!

 Add contact
 Add work specific intents (Mojo, accenture, lbi/digitas/digitaslbi) Add hobby/tell me about varun / fun fact